Best 3D Printer of 2021

 Both are relatively intuitive and easy to use, though it can be a bit of a learning curve to understand the best strategy to orient models to minimize support.
 These printers are all compatible with any 405nm UV-curable resin but don't have the largest build areas.
 The Elegoo Mars has the most substantial build volume, measuring 120x68x165mm, followed by the Anycubic Photon S at 115x65x165mm, and the Anycubic Photon at 115x65x155mm.

 The MakerGear M2 has similarly few videos on their YouTube page and both an email and phone number to contact support.
 However, their support line closed earlier than the Ultimaker 2+ at 4:00 pm.
 They were also very helpful in their response to the raft printing poorly.
-The MakerGear M2 comes with a 6-month warranty, but you can upgrade it to 12 months for an additional cost.

 Hopefully, this review has helped you find the perfect 3D printer for your needs and budget, whether you are looking for a simple introductory model, a prosumer workhorse machine, or a bargain buy.
 We did all the research and bought all the best 3D printers around, so you don't have to.